Kazakh anti-LGBTQ law: Implementation and enforcement

-Reaction
+Reactions

 Many international human rights organizations, including Access Now, the Civil Rights Defenders, Human Rights Watch, the International Partnership for Human Rights, and the Norwegian Helsinki Committee, have openly voiced concerns over the proposal, opposing it.
 The main concern was around the censorship of media and education and the endangerment of LGBTQ+ Kazakhs, including queer youth, possible in the case the draft law is adopted.

-As stated by local civil rights advocates, when adopted, it would threaten to affect the country's children's rights, mass media, online media, advertisements, social media, and legislation affecting culture and education.
+As stated by local civil rights advocates, it threatens to affect the country's children's rights, mass media, online media, advertisements, social media, and legislation affecting culture and education.
+Before its signing, the legislature was notably criticised by activist Zhanar Sekerbayeva.